 We are thinking of making some of our graded courses Pass/Fail this semester.
 Is that allowed?

-UPDATE: Yes, assuming a student passes the course and with a qualification for the student teaching placement.
-For student teaching ONLY, the EPP must acknowledge that a "Pass" is commensurate with grade of "B" or better.
+Yes.
+However, a student must pass the course AND the transcript must acknowledge that a Pass is commensurate with a "B" or better.

 Are we to assume that our spring ROPA visits are postponed?